kjs452/KennysOpenDSKY/README.md

 	runs major modes.
 The other thread is a foreground task which runs simple verbs/nouns.
 + Ability to enter values using the keypad instead of +/- keys.
 + More accurately reproduces the Apollo DSKY interface.
++ **Curses Simulator** - test and develop your code on your computer before uploading it to the Arduino.

 ## Files
 The main source code is in `KennysOpenDSKY.cpp`.